Nickotato/NoScreenShake/README.md

 ## Credits

 - **Nickotato** - Author
-- **Polyfrost OneConfig** - Configuration framework used for in-game settings
 - **Polyfrost Example Mod** - The Example Mod this Mod is built on top of.
 - **Forge** - Minecraft modding platform